I’m a biologist with a focus on Australasian amphibian diversity, ecology and conservation.

 Growing up in Sydney, I completed my undergraduate degree at the University of New South Wales (Sydney, Australia), and my PhD at James Cook University (Townsville, Australia).
 During my PhD I investigated how behaviour influences how susceptible frog species are to decline from disease (by attaching radio-transmitters to frogs and stalking them through the rainforest for weeks!).

 In 2006, I moved to Cambodia to work as a wildlife biologist for international conservation organisation Conservation International and began conducting amphibian research and scientific capacity-building in Southeast Asia.
 So far, I’ve conducted almost 30 expeditions in Southeast Asia (mainly Vietnam) in search of amphibians.
 I work with an amazing group of friends and colleagues.

-My current role is Curator of Amphibian & Reptile Conservation Biology, a joint appointment with the Australian Museum and UNSW Australia.
+My current role is Curator of Amphibian & Reptile Conservation Biology, a joint appointment with the Australian Museum and UNSW Sydney.

 I love communicating my passion for amphibians- if you’d like me to talk or write about amphibians, please get in touch!